AgabaM/SkillsNet-Ai-FrontEnd/README.md

 # SkillsNet AI Saas Project

-This is a starter template for the AI SaaS Landing Page video created by Frontend Tribe.
+This is a starter template for the AI SaaS Landing Page video created by Mosh Labs.

 ## Getting Started